seanbreckenridge/xkcd-favorites/README.md

 # [xkcd-favorites](https://seanbreckenridge.github.io/xkcd-favorites/)

-A github pages website that lists my favorite [xkcd](https://xkcd.com)'s.
+A GitHub pages website that lists my favorite [xkcd](https://xkcd.com)'s.

 The MIT License applies to the code in this repository, I claim no ownership to the comics; [xkcd](https://xkcd.com/) is licensed under [CC BY-NC 2.5](https://creativecommons.org/licenses/by-nc/2.5/)